sunfounder/picar-x/docs/source/ezblock/play_with_ezblock.rst

 Play with Ezblock
 ===========================

-**Ezblock** is a software development platform created by SunFounder for helping beginners and novices get started with programming on a Raspberry Pi platform.
-Ezbock has two programming language environments: a Graphical User Interface environment, and a command-line Python environment.
+For beginners and novices, EzBlock is a software development platform offered by SunFounder for Raspberry Pi.
+Ezbock offers two programming environments: a graphical environment and a Python environment.

-Ezblock is available for nearly all types of devices, including Mac, PC, and Android.
+It is available for almost all types of devices, including Mac, PC, and Android.
-Ezblock has recently been upgraded to version 3.0, which uses WebSocket to provide Bluetooth and Wi-Fi support.

-Please refer to the following tutorials to learn to adjust the the servo's angle to 0 during assembly and to install Ezblock Studio.
+Here is a tutorial to help you complete EzBlock installation, download, and use.

 .. toctree::
   :maxdepth: 1